Employer Sponsored

 • Generally faster visa processing than ENS, however dependent on DHA processing times

-The 457 visa was for employers who wanted to employ overseas workers to fill nominated skilled positions in Australia for a period of up to four years.
+The SC457 was for employers who wanted to employ overseas workers to fill nominated skilled positions in Australia for a period of up to four years.

 Temporary Work (Short Stay Specialist) (400)